 A simple homemade curry powder recipe you can make easily with readily available ingredients so you can make your favorite curry recipes at home anytime you’d like.

-The thing you need to understand about the term "curry" is that while it is typically associated with Indian cuisine, it is a term invented by the West that doesn't actually refer to any specific Indian cuisine.
+The thing you need to understand about the term "curry" is that while it is typically associated with Indian cooking and cuisine, it is a term invented by the West that doesn't actually refer to any specific Indian dish.
 It is really just a general term referring to a spice blend.

 So what exactly IS curry powder?